 When it comes to cleaning medical equipment, you need to take the proper precautions.
-Many people think that when you clean something, it’s good enough to use.
-That’s not the case, especially when it comes to medical accessories and equipment.
-In addition to cleaning, you need to make sure that things are properly disinfected and sterilized to the highest standards.
-Making sure that you properly clean, disinfect, and sterilize will help keep your patients, employees, and environment safe and reduce the chances of healthcare associated infections.
-With the highly infectious COVID-19 still infecting millions of people around the world, it’s never been more important to make sure you’re properly sterilizing your medical equipment.
+Many people think that cleaning alone will ensure that your medical equipment is good enough to use.
+That’s not the case, especially regarding medical accessories and equipment.
+In addition to cleaning, you need to make sure that medical devices, medical equipment, and surgical instruments are properly disinfected and sterilized to the highest standards.
+Making sure that you are properly cleaning, disinfecting, and sterilizing will help keep your patients, employees, and environment safe and reduce the chances of healthcare-associated infections.
+With the highly infectious COVID-19 still infecting millions of people around the world, it’s never been more important to make sure you’re properly sterilizing your medical equipment in any healthcare facilities.

 To get the most out of your sterilization process, you need to take three distinct steps: cleaning, disinfecting, and sterilizing.

-Before doing anything, you have to make sure that you clean your medical equipment or the room that you intend to sterilize.
-Cleaning is always the first step in the sterilization process as it removes any excess dirt, debris, or fluid.
-Without cleaning your equipment or the room, you’ll end up spreading around bacteria instead of removing it.
+Before doing anything, you have to make sure that you clean your medical equipment and the room that you intend to sterilize.
+Cleaning is always the first step in the sterilization process as it removes any excess dirt, debris, and fluid.
+Without cleaning, you’ll end up spreading around bacteria instead of removing them.

 The next step involves disinfecting the equipment and area.
-There are a number of different ways to disinfect equipment and the specific nature of disinfecting isn’t as important as the act of doing it.
-To make sure you get the most thorough disinfecting process possible, Bee Line Support requires CMIP (Certificate of Mastery in Infection Prevention) Certified Management for all surgical sites and medical offices.
-A CMIP certification means that all of our employees know how to take precautionary safety measures and infection prevention throughout all stages of disinfection and beyond.
+There are a number of different ways to disinfect equipment and any kind of medical device and the specific nature of disinfecting isn’t as important as the act of doing it.
+To make sure you get the most thorough disinfecting process possible, Bee Line Support has management complete a Certificate of Mastery in Infection Prevention in order to train all of our employees at surgical sites and medical offices.
+A CMIP certification allows us to train our employees to know how to take precautionary safety measures and infection prevention throughout all stages of disinfection and beyond.
 This means that your medical office is left in the cleanest conditions possible so that it’s safe for employees and patients.

-Finally, you need to sterilize the medical equipment and medical offices.
+Finally, you need to sterilize the medical equipment, medical offices, and health care facilities.
 The sterilization process is done to kill disease-causing pathogens, bacteria, and viruses on the spot to eradicate the possibility of transmission.
-With the rise of COVID-19, this has never been more important.
 Sterilizing a surface, piece of medical equipment, or room gives you the confidence you need when treating patients and working with transmissible diseases.

 To get the most out of the benefits of sterilizing your medical equipment, make sure that you determine what kind of sterilization you need based on the object’s intended use.
-Surgical objects and instruments need high-level sterilization while stethoscopes need low-level sterilization.
+Surgical objects and instruments need other sterilization methods such as high-level sterilization while stethoscopes need low temperature sterilization.
 For the most comprehensive clean, make sure that you hire a professional cleaning company like Bee Line Support.
 We’re one of the only cleaning companies to use Black Light auditing to make sure that no surface is left untouched.
 We’re also a proud partner with ImageFIRST, meaning we have a strict process for cleaning and managing supplies.
 This process is unique, yet effective.
-It guarantees that supplies are 99.9% clean of common pathogens, exceeds OSHA and CDC standards, and complies with Joint Commission Requirements.
+It guarantees that supplies are 99.9% clean of common pathogens, exceeding OSHA and CDC standards, and complying with Joint Commission requirements.

 Different Sterilization Methods

-Dry Heat Sterilization – this method requires a longer time commitment and should only be performed on heat-resistant materials.
-You will expose the materials to extremely high temperatures (above 300 degrees Fahrenheit) for an elongated period of time so that all of the pathogens on the surface are destroyed.
+Dry Heat Sterilization – This method requires a longer time commitment and should only be performed on heat-resistant materials.
+You will expose the materials to extremely high temperatures (above 300 degrees Fahrenheit) for an elongated period of time so that all of the pathogens and microbial life on the surface are destroyed.

-Vaporized Hydrogen Peroxide (VHP) Sterilization – this method also uses a hydrogen peroxide vapor without the plasma gas.
+Vaporized Hydrogen Peroxide (VHP) Sterilization – This method also uses hydrogen peroxide vapor without the plasma gas.
 The vapors inside of the enclosure works to sterilize the equipment and has a higher sterilization capacity due to the time it takes to successfully process.

-Bee Line Support was founded in 1997 and is a woman-owned company certified as a Woman Business Enterprise (WBE) by the Women’s Business Enterprise National Council.
+Bee Line Support was incorporated in 1997 and is a woman-owned company certified as a Woman Business Enterprise (WBE) by the Women’s Business Enterprise National Council.
 To prepare all of our employees for excellence, we’ve built a medical exam training suite and bathroom to conduct mock cleaning simulations, educate staff on high touch points, test management, demonstrate proper personal protective equipment use, and train staff on full medical facility cleaning protocol.
-Bee Line Support is committed to helping your medical office stay clean, especially during the COVID-19 pandemic.
-For more information on CDC recommendations for healthcare personnel during this time, click here.
+Bee Line Support is committed to helping your medical office stay clean.

-Bee Line Support always uses state of the art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria and viruses completely.
+Bee Line Support always uses state-of-the-art HEPA filter vacuums, Green Seal-certified disinfectants, and microfiber towels to eliminate bacteria and viruses completely.
 Bee Line Support also offers upholstery-cleaning services, carpet cleaning services, vacuuming, garbage removal, and comprehensive janitorial services to make sure that no pathogens are missed in your medical office.
 To make sure that no spot goes un-cleaned, Bee Line Support uses quality control cleaning, routine management inspections, and continual onsite training for our employees.
-Learn more about Bee Line’s medical facility cleaning procedures download our brochure today.

 Call Bee Line Support at 312-BEE-LINE or message us today to have your medical office cleaned, disinfected, and sterilized today.